Exawind/openturbine/docs/dev_plan.md

 ```

 The difference in usage for the above two patterns is illustrated via
-a sample Python-based math operation below where a series of points
+an example Python-based math operation below where a series of points
 are shifted in one direction by a constant amount.

 ```python